markcaron/soccer-drills/README.md

 ## Usage

-Anyone is free to use these drills and practice plans provided they adhere to the (https://creativecommons.org/licenses/by-sa/4.0/)[Attribution-ShareAlike 4.0 International] (CC BY-SA 4.0) license associated with this repository.
+Anyone is free to use these drills and practice plans provided they adhere to the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0) license associated with this repository.

 Perhaps at some point an application could be developed (within this repo or elsewhere) to consume these drills.